-The UTSC Athletics department allows students and staff to use the exercise and fitness facilites on campus.
+The UTSC Athletics department allows students and staff to use the exercise and fitness facilities on campus.

 AccessAbility Services is a student service whose principal function is to ensure policies, practices, procedures and programs at University of

 Toronto Scarborough are inclusive to ensure equal access to students with disabilities.
-Services include: casework, accomodations, consulting,
+Services include: casework, accommodations, consulting,

 diagnostic services, learning skills support for students with learning disabilities, referrals to university and outside community resources, and